ziad-saab/fullstack-practice-project/README.md

 9. In a similar way to (7) and (8), also provide `Delete` buttons to allow the user to delete their own boards as well as bookmarks individually.

 You will have to test all this UI by connecting it to the real API you are building rather than the mock data from Apiary.
 To do this, simply modify the `API_URL` config in `src/config.js` and test away.

+---

+### New features to be implemented before Friday:

+TODO.